querolita/mina-book/src/specs/kimchi/poseidon.md

 ## Polynomial

-I only have an explanation for the 3-wires polynomial right now, but it translates pretty well to 15-wires:
+I only have an explanation for the 3-wires polynomial right now, but it translates pretty well to kimchi:

 ![](https://i.imgur.com/lneaV7D.jpg)